-It was a tough time.
-I was worried and anxious every second of every day.
+During the pregnancy, I was worried and anxious.
 I had bad dreams, cried lots and generally didn’t want to do much more than sit on the sofa or sleep.

-If you are going through the same experience or if you are trying for another baby after baby loss then I thought that I would share some tips on how I managed to survive being pregnant after a diagnosis of Recurrent Miscarriage.
+So if you’re pregnant or are trying for another baby after baby loss then here are some tips on how I managed to survive being pregnant after a diagnosis of Recurrent Miscarriage.

-Imagine how you would talk to your best friend if she were going through a similar experience.
+Imagine how you’d talk to your best friend if she were going through a similar experience.

-You would be sympathetic and supportive.
-You would let her air her worries as many times as she needed to.
-If she was upset then you would listen to and comfort her when she was upset.
-And you would never admonish her for feeling a certain way.
+You’d be sympathetic and supportive.
+You’d let her air her worries as many times as she needed to.
+If she was upset then you would listen to her and comfort her.
+And you’d never berate her for feeling a certain way.

-You would advise her to make herself a priority and to be gentle on herself.
+You’d advise her to make herself a priority and tell her to treat herself gently.

-You would tell her to go to bed early, have a long bubble bath, read her favourite book, eat chocolate or go for a walk.
-Anything that could help her relax and put a smile on her face.
+You’d tell her to go to bed early, have a long bubble bath, read her favourite book, eat chocolate or go for a walk.
+Anything that will help her relax and put a smile on her face.

 Please, remember to be kind to yourself and be your own best friend.